Regenerative Hospitality Retreat : Capacity building with 700’000 heures Impact and Dar Ahlam for independent hoteliers

 Approach

-In partnership with Dar Ahlam and Small Luxury Hotels (SLH), Regenopolis designed and facilitated a full-day Regenerative Hospitality Retreat in Morocco.
+In partnership with Dar Ahlamn, Regenopolis designed and facilitated a full-day Regenerative Hospitality Retreat in Morocco for Small Luxury Hotels (SLH).
 This immersive training combined experiential learning, mindset-shifting conversations, and hands-on tools drawn from systems thinking and regenerative development.
 The retreat was structured around a custom-designed 60-page workbook, equipping participants with clear concepts, self-assessment tools, strategic frameworks, and reflective prompts.

 The program helped participants: